You’re off to a good start. Congratulations!

 Or maybe you don’t feel you have time for resistance exercise.

-If you’re not doing resistance exercise, there are lots of good reasons to start.
+If you’re not doing resistance exercise for longevity, there are lots of good reasons to start.

 You may have heard of some of the benefits.